Sport in Pakistan: Tent pegging

-Tent pegging is a popular sport in Pakistan, especially in Punjab, KPK and some parts of Sindh and Balochistan provinces.
-The Equestrian & Tent Pegging Federation of Pakistan, formed in 2014, is the highest governing body who organises the sport in Pakistan.
-There are various clubs across the country who also organise an event as well.
-The sport is the major event of National Horse & Cattle Show held at Fortress Stadium Lahore.
+Tent pegging is a popular sport in Pakistan.
+It is also locally named neza bazi.
+The Equestrian & Tent Pegging Federation of Pakistan, formed in 2014, is the highest governing body who organizes the sport in Pakistan.
+Various clubs across the country also organize an event as well.
+The sport is the major event of the National Horse & Cattle Show held at Fortress Stadium Lahore.
 Pakistanis compete in various international events notably the World Cup which commenced in 2014.